minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 from development between deploying the release and running the `sync-after-release`.
 Because then those keys will get removed from the production set and block the deployment.

+## Sync Texts From Production

+Because in the development dataset we typically inject a lot of placeholder texts, running the app locally doesn't always give a good impression of what it would look like on production.
+For this reason we have a script that copies over all Lokalize text content from the production set to the development set.

+You can run the script with `yarn lokalize:sync-prd-to-dev`

+In most circumstances this script can be triggered without creating problems, but there is one exception.

+When we change the amount of interpolated variables in a text that was already in use in production, then copying the text from production will overwrite these changes.
+This should be a rare case and if it happens the development build will break.
+It shouldn't be much work to then re-apply the variable changes to the text, but this is something to be aware of.